Upgrading Youth Ministry - Why Do We Gather?

 If you remember from last week, we started a series introducing concepts related to changes within the youth ministry.
 We're focusing on upgrading youth ministry.
 Last time, we discussed principles related to the means of grace.
 As we look into the Scriptures, we recognize that partaking of the means of grace is the goal of our lives—focusing on environments where we receive grace.

-Means of grace communicate grace or create environments where grace is genuinely and spiritually received—by God alone through His Holy Spirit, not human agency.
+A means of grace communicates grace or creates the environment where grace is genuinely and spiritually received.
+It does not mean humans distribute grace—only God does, through His Holy Spirit.

-Upgrading youth ministry means following God-ordained ways where He regulates His operation.
-For example, in preaching the gospel, a person becomes a Christian, but not by the preaching itself.
-As in Romans 10, preaching creates the environment where the Holy Spirit regenerates inwardly while we call externally.
+Upgrading youth ministry means participating as a communication of grace by following God-ordained ways.
+For example, in preaching the gospel, a person becomes a Christian, but it's not the preaching alone.
+As in Romans 10, preaching creates the environment where the Holy Spirit regenerates hearts.

 These are foundational for our ministry.